 DELcommand which is transmitted to all the replicas.

 DELcommand in time.
-In to deal with that the replica uses its logical clock to report that a key does not exist only for read operations that don't violate the consistency of the data set (as new commands from the master will arrive).
-In this way replicas avoid reporting logically expired keys are still existing.
+To deal with that the replica uses its logical clock to report that a key does not exist only for read operations that don't violate the consistency of the data set (as new commands from the master will arrive).
+In this way replicas avoid reporting logically expired keys that are still existing.
 In practical terms, an HTML fragments cache that uses replicas to scale will avoid returning items that are already older than the desired time to live.

 Once a replica is promoted to a master it will start to expire keys independently, and will not require any help from its old master.